QuRyu/Reading-List/README.md

-Each entry is summarized in one sentence.
+Each entry is summarized in at most five sentences.